Millions of older pets suffer from arthritis and joint pain. Could the answer to the problem be a sea cucumber supplement?

 - Cucumaria frondosa.

-People in Asian countries love sea cumber and consider it a delicacy.
+People in Asian countries love sea cucumber and consider it a delicacy.

 They dry it and use it in soups and other dishes.

-Eastern practitioners also use sea cucumber as natural medicine.
+Eastern practitioners also use a sea cucumber supplement as natural medicine.

 Sea Cucumber in Traditional Chinese Medicine

 The common Chinese name for sea cucumber is haishen or hai shen.